dscre99/EzWh/GUIPrototype.md

 Version:

 # Use case 1: Manage user account

-## Scenario 2.1: WH workers list and retrieve information
+## Scenario 1.5: WH workers list and retrieve information
-The WH manager can check the list of workers and their specific job: <br>
+The WH manager can check the list of WH workers and their specific job: <br>

 <img src="./GUI_Images/employees.png" alt="List of WH workers" widht="175" height="250">